petartotev/PT_Demo_ML.NETests/README.md

 5. Finally, you can give the pre-trained model some text and see what it predicts (positive (1) or negative (0)) and how sure it is about it (probability).

+### Multiclass Classification**

-- **Multiclass Classification** - guesses the category/genre of a book/movie/joke - based on the decision of a model that is pre-trained with a file in a format (category,summary/n...).
+Guesses the category/genre of a book/movie/joke - based on the decision of a model that is pre-trained with a file in a format (category,summary/n...).

+### Object Detection

-- **Object Detection** - finds all the familiar objects in an image (person, dog, horse, bike, car etc.)
+Finds all the familiar objects in an image (person, dog, horse, bike, car etc.)

-Credits:
+## Credits:
 Using those was a piece of cake thanks to:
 - the Microsoft Tutorials about ML.NET
 - https://www.youtube.com/watch?v=dluB5VE1m1k&feature=emb_logo - a lecture of Nikolay Kostov (@NikolayIT) presented in Software University in 2020.